by Paul Maric

 While the cost of competing in the Australian Tarmac Rally Touring stage may seem steep, keep in mind the average track day costs around $200-300 and you end up driving around and around the same track all day.

 This event spans two days, includes driving from dawn to dusk and allows you to drive virtually flat out on roads you would never otherwise be able to drive this hard on and sets you back $750.
+Book through our Drive Against Depression home page, and a portion of that goes directly to the charity!

 The price also includes scrutineering, hire of the RallySafe device, dinner on the Saturday night and guidance from professional drivers to get your car seating position set up for the drive.
 If you’d like to bring a friend as a co-driver, it’s an additional $50, which includes dinner for them on the Saturday night too.